 Obsessive-compulsive disorder (OCD) is a chronic, debilitating mental health condition characterized by distressing, intrusive, obsessive thoughts and repetitive, compulsive physical or mental acts.

 OCD is a distinct condition but falls within the category of "obsessive-compulsive and related disorders."

-OCD includes the following two characteristics: obsessions (undesirable, recurrent, intrusive, distressing thoughts and worries) and compulsions (repetitive or ritualized physical or mental behaviors).
-OCD is a chronic and debilitating mental health condition that is relatively common in both children and adults, is associated with a wide range of functional impairments and has significant social and occupational liabilities.1
+OCD is relatively common in both children and adults, is associated with a wide range of functional impairments, and has a significant impact on social and occupational life.

 Contents of this article:

 - Common compulsions include washing, cleaning, checking, and repeating

 - OCD occurs roughly equally in men and women and affects people of all races and socioeconomic backgrounds

 - The first symptoms of OCD often begin during childhood or adolescence, however, the average age of onset is 19